 Note down your UCAS ID number and your clearing number (both can be found on UCAS track).
 Take yourself a pen and paper as well, it could definitely come in handy if you do end up needing to ring around.

 This is what I was doing the night before results day!
 Although Medicine rarely goes into clearing and the chances of you getting a place in this way are quite small (so don’t put all your hopes on this), there’s still a possibility you could get lucky.

-Last year Liverpool went into clearing and previously St George’s university has.
-You can actually express an interest in clearing for St George’s university ahead of time here.
+You can also express an interest in clearing for St George’s university ahead of time here.
 You can also sign yourself up to be alerted of any clearing places for any course here.

-Not right now, but before you go to physically collect your results, it’s worth logging in to take the pressure off.
-UCAS track tends to update at 8am (even though I refreshed mine a few minutes before 8 last year, and it had updated! – read about my experience), so in the morning of results day you can check to see if your offer has been confirmed.
+On the morning of results day and before you go to physically collect your results, it’s worth logging in to UCAS Track to see if you’ve got a space – and take the pressure off your morning.
+It tends to update at 8am (even though I refreshed mine a few minutes before 8 last year, and it had updated! – read about my experience).
 If it has, chances are you’ve made the grades so you can calm down and collect your results a little more relaxed.